scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 .. class:: abstract

-   Python is popular among scientific communities that value its simplicity and power, which comes with number crunching modules like [NumPy]_, [SciPy]_, [Dask]_, [Numba]_, and many others.
+   Python is popular among scientific communities that value its simplicity and power coming along with numeric libraries like [NumPy]_, [SciPy]_, [Dask]_, [Numba]_, and many others.
-   These modules often use multi-threading for efficient multi-core parallelism in order to utilize all the available CPU cores.
+   These modules often use multi-threading for efficient multi-core parallelism in order to utilize all the available CPU cores which counts keep increasing.
    Nevertheless, their threads can interfere with each other leading to overhead and inefficiency if used together in one application on machines with large number of cores.
    The loss of performance can be prevented if all the multi-threaded parties are coordinated.
    This paper continues the work started in [AMala16]_ by introducing more approaches to such coordination for both multi-threading and multi-processing cases: